qodesmith/datepicker/README.md

 ```

 # Datepicker.js
 Get a date with JavaScript!
 Or a daterange, but that's not a good pun.
-Datepicker has **no dependencies** and weighs in at **5.7kb gzipped**!
+Datepicker has **no dependencies** and weighs in at **5.9kb gzipped**!
 Datepicker is simple to use and looks sexy on the screen.
 A calendar pops up and you pick a date. #Boom.

-_Note: Use_ `dist/datepicker.min.js` _to ensure ES5 compatibility._

 ![Datepicker screenshot](https://raw.githubusercontent.com/qodesmith/datepicker/master/images/calendar.png "Get a date with JavaScript!")